Vyral/charlie-epstein-blog/_posts/2017-10-31-do-you-know-what-your-hard-and-soft-dollar-fees-are.md

 {% include pullquote.html %}

-**Hard dollar fees are typically fees you pay directly to your service providers.&nbsp;**You could write a check to your third-party administrator if you have one and pay them an annual administration fee and maybe a per participation fee for each person in the plan.
+**Hard dollar fees are typically fees you pay directly to your service providers.**You could write a check to your third-party administrator if you have one and pay them an annual administration fee and maybe a per participation fee for each person in the plan.
 You might also write a check directly to your advisor, which you could deduct out of your corporation.
 You could also write a check to your record keeper.

 Most plan sponsors may have all of those fees bundled and coming out of the mutual funds in the plan, or what’s known as a soft dollar fee. **Soft dollar fees are when you pay your service providers indirectly from your mutual fund.** This is where you can get into trouble, though, because soft dollar fees are a slippery slope and the reason why Tibble v.
 Edison ended up as a lawsuit.